zheksoon/snapdrag/README.md

 });
 ```

-In addition to the properties from `onDragStart`, this callback receives:
+In addition to the properties from `onDragStart` (`data`, `dragStartEvent`, `element`), this callback receives:

+- `event`: The current `PointerEvent` from the `pointermove` handler.
-- `dropTargets`: Array of drop targets currently under the pointer
+- `dropTargets`: An array of objects, each representing a droppable target currently under the pointer.
+Each object contains:
+  - `kind`: The `kind` of the droppable.
+  - `data`: The `data` associated with the droppable (from its `useDroppable` configuration).
+  - `element`: The DOM element of the draggable.
+  - `dropElement`: The DOM element of the droppable.
+- `top`: The calculated top screen coordinate of the draggable element in the overlay.
-- `top` and `left`: Screen coordinates of the draggable element
+- `left`: The calculated left screen coordinate of the draggable element in the overlay.

 **Note**: This callback is called frequently, so avoid expensive operations here.